GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 ### Strategies and configurations

-Below strategies are already available in jans-passport.
+Below strategies are already available in passport.

 | Provider | Strategy Id | Mapping |
 |----------|-------------|---------|